forrest79/phpgsql/readme.md

 ### Installation

-The recommended way to install PhPgSql - Db is through Composer:
+The recommended way to install PhPgSql is through Composer:

 TODO
 ```
-composer require forrest79/phpgsql-db --dev
+composer require forrest79/phpgsql --dev
 ```

 PhPgSql requires PHP 7.1.0 and pgsql binary extension.
 It doesn't work with PDO!